banishdeep07/Project-EE-CPE551-PipeliningDataProcessing/README.md

 * lightgbm
 * xgboost

-## Processes to run this repos (with assumption all required packages are installed)
+## Processes to run this repository (with assumption all required packages are installed)
-1. Cloning repos
+1. Cloning repository
-2. Putting the required files in required directories
+2. Putting the required files in respective directories
 * train file in directory: data/train/
 * test file in directory: data/test/ [if needed to, optional]
 * sample_submission file in directory: data/sample_submission/ [if needed to, optional]